Khan/wonder-blocks/packages/wonder-blocks-layout/docs.md

 #### 3. Using a custom spec:

 There are cases when you might need to use a custom media query spec.
 For that situation you can define your own custom `MEDIA_SPEC`.
-You just need to use the `MediaLayoutContext.Provider` to specify this spec value.
+You need to use the `MediaLayoutContext.Provider` to specify this spec value.

 **NOTE:** Make sure to import the `MediaSpec` and `MediaLayoutContextValue` type